compbiocore/idep/readme.md

 ```
 Now the server is running.
 Note: `webapp=15` indecate the web application count.
 Based on your system capacity, you can increase or decrease this number.
 You can bring everything down, removing the containers entirely, with the down command.
-Pass `--voluems` to also remove the data volume.
+Pass `--volumes` to also remove the data volume.
 ```
 sudo docker-compose down --volumes
 ```